 There are times when you feel so blessed to look at your little newborn sleeping nicely at night.
-The sleep is sound, and his or her breath is a blessing to you.
+The sleep is sound, and their breath is a blessing to you.

-However, everything would change if he or she experiences some sleeping problems.
+However, everything would change if they experienced some sleeping problems.
 I admit, and many will agree with me, that no nightmare can be as bad as a newborn with a sleepless night.

 What Is A Sleep Regression?

-Sleep regression can be characterized as the occurrence of waking frequently and then, refusing to go back to sleep in a baby.
+Sleep regression can be characterized as waking frequently and then refusing to go back to sleep in a baby.
 Regression is more likely to happen around 4 months after birth.

-4 month sleep regression is said to change the baby's sleeping routine completely.
+4-month sleep regression is said to change the baby’s sleeping routine completely.
 Most babies sleep in the baby’s way before this happens.
-In other words, babies are prone to sleep anywhere due to the lack of distinct sleep stages which adults have.
+In other words, babies are prone to sleep anywhere due to the lack of distinct sleep stages adults have.

 Nevertheless, after regression happens, the newborn becomes more similar to us in a sleeping way.
 They have to cycle from light to deep sleep.

-While sleep regression marks a big change in the development of your baby, you might also find this uncomfortable.
-Your baby usually wakes up at night, which sometimes deprives of your sleep and urges you to comfort him or her all the night.
+While sleep regression marks a big change in your baby’s development, you might also find this uncomfortable.
+Your baby usually wakes up at night, which sometimes deprives of your sleep and urges you to comfort them all night.